English Fine Bone China

 THE PROCESS

 Each piece of English fine bone china begins as a liquid clay, known as the slip.
 This is poured into moulds to create the particular shapes.
-The moulds are a negative of the shape formed in clay and moulds such as this are used to caste hollow ware such as teacups, teacups and mugs.
+The moulds are a negative of the shape formed in clay and moulds such as this are used to caste hollow ware such as teacups, teapots and mugs.
 Each clay piece is then fired at 1230 degrees to create the ware known as biscuit because of its dry biscuit-like surface.

 Each piece is then glazed by hand a second firing at 1130 degrees.
 Following the second firing, the finished and now glossy white ware is ready for decoration.
 A lithograph is hand applied to the white ware before another firing process.
 Our artisans then hand gild each teacup, plate, saucer, mug and teapot by using a very fine brush to apply liquid gold to the rims.
 Each gilded piece is then fired again at 775 degrees.
 Once polished, the finished products go through scrupulous quality inspection ahead of packaging.